Quantum Interference and the Limits of Separability: IV. Reaching for the Principle

-In other words, the correlation between $(a_1,a_2)$ and $b$ \textit{could} be mediated by intermediate events (as exhibited in $\mathcal{E}^*$), but just happens not to be so mediated in the original experiment $\mathcal{E}$.
+and will as such also be referred to as \textit{mediating events}.
+Thus, the correlation between $(a_1,a_2)$ and $b$ \textit{could} be mediated by mediating events (as exhibited in $\mathcal{E}^*$), but just happens not to be so mediated in the original experiment $\mathcal{E}$.

 \textbf{Example 2.} The prior example, though involving quantum particles and thus presenting trouble for a straight up assignment of events to the intermediate regions traveled by the photons, is nevertheless, in a sense, almost classical.
-A very similar experiment could indeed be executed by the use of macroscopic objects, like billiard balls of various colors or sheets with various inscriptions thereon, and these experiments would again feature the possibility of the relevant correlation between $(a_1,a_2)$ and $b$ to be mediated by some intermediary events $(b_1,b_2)$: in fact, these fully classical experiments would already themselves feature such mediating events, without the need of even referring to other physically realizable experiments.
+A very similar experiment could indeed be executed by the use of macroscopic objects, like billiard balls of various colors or sheets with various inscriptions thereon, and these experiments would again feature the possibility of the relevant correlation between $(a_1,a_2)$ and $b$ to be mediated by some intermediate events $(b_1,b_2)$: in fact, these fully classical experiments would already themselves feature such mediating events, without the need of even referring to other physically realizable experiments.
 Let us now contrast these ``quantum-but-almost-classical'' and classical phenomena on the one hand with, so to say, a ``fully-quantum'' phenomenon on the other hand.
 The quantum phenomenon that we will consider will again involve three parties $\text{Alice}_{\text{1}}$, $\text{Alice}_{\text{2}}$ and Bob lying on distant vertices of a triangle, and the former two aiming to communicate their inputs to Bob.
-The difference is that $\text{Alice}_{\text{1}}$ and $\text{Alice}_{\text{2}}$ now share only \textit{one} photon in a superposition of their two locations.
-The photon's initial quantum state is thus $\frac{1}{\sqrt{2}}(\ket{1}+\ket{2})$, where $\ket{i}$ is the state of the photon being localized at $\text{Alice}_{\text{i}}$'s location.
+The difference is that $\text{Alice}_{\text{1}}$ and $\text{Alice}_{\text{2}}$ now share only \textit{one} photon in a superposition of their two locations.\footnote{The experiment presented here is the simplest instance within a class of experiments that has recently been extensively analyzed in the literature, and wherein a plurality of mutually separated parties aim to communicate with a common receiver by the use of \textit{one }shared quantum particle (Horvat, 2019; Horvat \& Dakić, 2021b; Zhang et al., 2022; Chen \textit{et al.}, 2024; Maisriml \textit{et al.}, 2026).} The photon's initial quantum state is thus $\frac{1}{\sqrt{2}}(\ket{1}+\ket{2})$, where $\ket{i}$ is the state of the photon being localized at $\text{Alice}_{\text{i}}$'s location.
 The two parties each act on the photon by either leaving it intact or by applying a local $\pi$-phase-rotation, thereby transforming the initial state into